 WFM: Where do you see the façade and fenestration industry in India 10 years from now?

 PM: I guess the construction sector in India will grow further.
 The Government has been taking necessary actions for the same.
 We see a hard period right now, particularly after demonetization.
 Policies like equalization of VAT rates will certainly help the economy to grow.
 Along with it, the construction sector will grow too.
 Looking long term, the situation is very positive.
 I see an over proportionate growth in the construction sector in the coming years.
 And there is a big chance for the uPVC sector as well.

 WFM: Please tell us about the company’s R&D plans for India?

 PM: We do R&D in all our factories around the world.
 Our permanent control and innovation team is working round the clock, firstly on quality issues, and secondly on innovative products.
 We invest heavily in our R&D team because we think we have to offer typical Indian solutions in terms of colour, profile depth or energy conservation.
 It all depends on how the market in India is developing.

 WFM: What are the major challenges you face in the Indian market?

 PM: Different taxes for various regions of India is a big challenge.
 The skill and knowledge of fabricators is another issue.
 To be honest, the quality of work is not at par with what we see in Western Europe or other developed markets, in spite of choosing the best available fabricators.
 We have to train them for the best output.

 Profine is one of the largest window profile extrusion companies.
-As the owner of the company, my decision making process was made much easier by Farid and his Indian team.
-We honour our customers very much.
-Nearly all our customers are privately held fabricators and window makers, who have been in this field for generations, similar to the brand Koemmerling.
-We maintain great relationship with our customers.
+As the owner of the company, my decision-making process was made much easier by Farid and his Indian team.
+We honor our customers very much.
+Nearly all our customers are privately held fabricators and window makers, who have been in this field for generations, similar to the brand Kemmerling.
+We maintain a great relationships with our customers.